Simple Steps to Peaceful Relaxation at Bedtime

 The day may be hectic and stressful, but the night can be different.

 At the end of each day, you can experience an atmosphere that offers stress relief and peaceful relaxation.
 You do not have to retire at bedtime weighed down with the burdens of the passing day.
 Plus, you can wake up with the energy you need to manage the new day.

-Below is a sample list of ten suggestions to help you achieve peaceful relaxation at bedtime.
+Below is list of ten easy steps to help you achieve peaceful relaxation at bedtime.

 Try various combinations at first.
 The more you implement what works for you, the more effective it will become.